 I love Park Guell so much I would probably marry it… or at least get married somewhere on the eclectic grounds, which are full of color, art, lush gardens and breathtaking views of the city.

 Conceived by Eusebi Guell, Park Guell represents the wave of modernism in the early 1900s, when construction began.

 Thriving architect Antoni Gaudi was tasked with bringing this movement further to life during his naturalist period, and composed quirky, exploratory work with iron and unique mosaics that are scattered among the trees.

-Neighbored by bodegas, this is a great venue to snag some bread, meat, cheese and find a place to relax and admire the one-of-a-kind surroundings where man and nature can intertwine.More Info (click to expand)
+Neighbored by bodegas, this is a great venue to snag some bread, meat, cheese and find a place to relax and admire the one-of-a-kind surroundings where man and nature can intertwine.More Info (click to show for all)

 2. Watch your fingers at the Cactus Garden